admin-cf-1/cardano-coin-selection/information/specification.md

   * A set of _inputs_, equivalent to a subset of the wallet's [UTxO set](#utxo-set).
   * A set of _outputs_ (see [transaction output](#transaction-output)).
-  * A set of _change values_, where each value is simply a [coin amount](#coin-amount).
+  * A set of _change values_, where each change value is simply a [coin amount](#coin-amount).

 # Common Interface